dankantor/web3/_pages/database.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Database) a database is an organized collection of data stored and accessed electronically from a computer system.

 Let's break that down to help us understand exactly what that sentence means.
-To help us, let's use Twitter as an example and see how they use a database to power their service.
+We'll use Twitter as an example and see how they use a database to power their service.

 ## Stored Data